 "I couldn't wait until Cooper could talk.
-Now, every time he speaks I'm a nervous wreck," admits Susan, a mother of a seven-year-old child that stutters.
+Now, every time he speaks I'm a nervous wreck," admits Susan, a mother of a 7 year old child that stutters.
 "Everyone kept telling me he would outgrow it (stuttering), but he didn't.
-Soon after his fifth birthday, I knew I had to get help."
+Soon after his 5th birthday, I knew I had to get help."

 Learning to speak isn't easy.
-Speech requires rapid and intricate movements of the tongue, lips, jaw, vocal cords, and teeth.
+Speech requires understanding of language, converting thoughts to words, and rapid and intricate movements of the tongue, lips, jaw, vocal cords, and teeth.
 In addition, precise timing of the muscles for breathing and sound production is necessary to a child's ability to speak.
 Many factors can interrupt these processes.

 Most children will speak normally by the time they enter kindergarten, but some will continue to have a speech or language disorder.
 A speech disorder occurs when a child has difficulty putting sounds together to form words.
 Stuttering is one of several speech disorders that cause disfluency in a person's ability to speak.

 Stuttering is characterized by a repetition of sounds or syllables, usually at the beginning of words.
 For example, "Mommy went to the s-s-store", or "That ba-ba-baby is crying."
 These repetitions and prolongations are often accompanied by tightness in the speech muscles, changes in the pitch or volume of the voice, and facial expressions of fear.
 Frequent occurrence of such behaviors is considered stuttering.

-This type of disruption in the flow of speech most often develops between the ages of two and five when a child's vocabulary is developing at a rapid rate.
-However, as a child begins to reach school age, stuttering becomes less evident.
+This type of disruption in the flow of speech most often develops between age 2-5 years, when a child's vocabulary is developing at a rapid rate.
+However as a child begins to reach school age, stuttering becomes less evident.

-The Speech Foundation of America has identified the following criteria as warning signs of disfluency associated with stuttering:
+The following criteria have been identified as warning signs of disfluency associated with stuttering:

 There are multiple reasons a child will stutter and several practices that may worsen an existing stuttering problem.

 As a parent, if you are concerned about your child's speech, ask your pediatrician for advice and a referral to a speech-language pathologist—a professional trained to test and treat individuals with speech, language, and voice disorders.
-This is especially appropriate if your child's stuttering persists for more than six months.
+This is especially appropriate if your child's stuttering persists for more than 6 months.